-The D-4-2K (K-Trainee) visa was established in October 2025 as a new sub-category of the D-4 training visa framework.
+The -2K (K-Trainee) visa was established in October 2025 as a new sub-category of the D-4 training visa framework.
 It is specifically for employees of Korean companies' overseas subsidiaries in 9 designated countries who come to Korea to intern at the Korean headquarters or branch.
-D-4-2K is different from D-3 (industrial trainee) in that it targets white-collar and management-track employees, not factory-floor technical trainees.
+D-4-2K is different from (industrial trainee) in that it targets white-collar and management-track employees, not factory-floor technical trainees.

-D-4-2K is the 'K-Trainee' (케이-트레이니) corporate internship visa for foreign employees of Korean company overseas subsidiaries.
+-2K is the 'K-Trainee' (케이-트레이니) corporate internship visa for foreign employees of Korean company overseas subsidiaries.

 Target population: Employees of Korean conglomerates' overseas operations who: